-Total land under the proposed GSS site is 8.8 acre, categorized as Gair kabil abad and unabad land (not suitable for cultivation and uncultivated) by the Revenue Department, Government of Jharkhand.
-No agriculture land is present within the proposed site.
-However, agriculture land (~ 86%) is the most predominant land use within the study area followed by settlements that occupy 8% of the land area.
-Remaining land uses within the study area comprises of vacant land (~ 4%), plantation (~ 1%) and water bodies (~ 1%).
-Existing land use/cover pattern in and around the project site is presented in Table 5.1 and the land use map of the study area is shown in Figure 5.1.
+Total land under the proposed GSS site is 8.21 acre and it is a Revenue Forest (Majhola Jungle).
+No agriculture land is involved within the proposed site.
+Currently, site comprises of a vacant land parcel with few trees.

+Agriculture land is the most predominant land use with in the study area followed by forests.
+Existing land cover pattern within the study area is presented in Table 5.1 and the land use map of the study area is shown in Figure 5.1.

-Table 5.1 Existing Land Use/ Cover Pattern of the Study Area
+Table 5.1 Existing Land Use/ Land Cover Pattern of the Study Area